The Importance of Hope

 - Unpredictability – like what I experienced around elder care – makes planning much more challenging

-- When leaders don’t have time to think and plan, they give up hope of improving their own work-life integration, as well as their drive to think more creatively with their teams around these issues
+- When leaders don’t have time to think and plan, they give up on improving their own work-life integration, as well as their drive to think more creatively with their teams around these issues

 Given these truths, should we be surprised that so many leaders give up hope, lower their goals, and let work take over their nights, weekends and even vacations?

 I know there is a better way.
 I know supporting leaders to model integrated lives is key to change.
-However, this year also taught me to more fully appreciate how the road to work-life integration may feel pretty hopeless for too many leaders, and how this hopelessness might be an unexpected obstacle to change.
+However, this past year also taught me how hopelessness might be an unexpected obstacle to change.

 How do you renew hope?
 Find support.
 Take time to recharge.
 Recommit to your goals … AND listen to the amazing conversation I had with Brigid Schulte about this exact issue.
 I promise it will renew your hope that change is possible.